-I understand some of the ideas Dr. Deming expressed challenge people’s beliefs and are difficult to accept.
+I understand that some of the ideas Dr. Deming expressed challenge people’s beliefs and are difficult to accept.
 I can accept that.
 Certain exclamations I have more trouble accepting.

-One of the things I find annoying, in this way, is that reducing variation and using standardization is said to mean everyone has to be the same and creativity is stamped out.
+One of the things I find annoying, in this way, is that reducing variation and using standardization is said to mean everyone has to be the same, and creativity is stamped out.
 This is not what Dr. Deming said at all.
 And the claim makes no sense when you look at how much emphasis he put on joy in work and the importance of using everyone’s creativity.
-Yet I hear it over and over, decade after decade.
+Yet, I hear it over and over, decade after decade.

 Standardization does not mean that we all wear the same color and weave of cloth, eat standard sandwiches, or live in standard rooms with standard furnishings.
 Homes of infinite variety of design are built with a few types of bricks, and with lumber of standard sizes, and with water and heating pipes and fittings of standard dimensions.